Psychological safety is the key to high-performing teams. But how is it created?

 Stage 3: Contributor Safety

 Individuals thrive in environments with psychological safety.
-Fear shuts the human body down without these environments, triggering the self-censoring instinct, holding us back.
-When the environment nurtures psychological safety, there is an increase in confidence, engagement and high performance.
+Fear triggers the self-censoring instinct, holding us back.
+When the environment nurtures psychological safety, there is an increase in confidence, engagement, and high performance.

 Tip 2: Incorporate kindness into your team's ceremonies.
 Each team member can say one thing they are grateful for in the morning huddle.
 Each ceremony can leave room to give thanks to a fellow team member.
-At Easy Agile, we put this into practice by leaving room for thanks in our Marketing-all-hands.
+At Easy Agile, we put this into practice by encouraging everyone to share a 'good thing' each day.

 Tip 3: Implement Good Thnx in your company Slack.
 The Good Thnx Foundation provides a link between people and corporates that want to give and charities.
 As our team send “thanks” to one another, the recipient is given $50 to donate to a charity of their choice.
 Our contribution via Good Thnx for FY21 was $15,201.

-Simply put, be kind today; it is free and creates high performing agile teams!
+Simply put, be kind today; it is free and enables high-performing agile teams!